-Governor Wensley noted Roma was celebrating its sesquicentenary this year.
+Governor Wensley noted Roma was celebrating its sesquicentenary.
 Founded on the site of three pubs in 1862, it is 150 years old this year.
 It was one of the first towns to be gazetted after Queensland separated from NSW and the town gained its name from the wife of Queensland’s First Governor Lady Diamantina Bowen (nee Roma).
 In Wensley’s speech it was Bowen’s wife she identified most with, not Queensland’s First Governor.

 The young Contessa Diamantina di Roma was born on the Greek Ionian island of Zante near Corfu in 1833.
-Corfu had briefly passed through French hands during the Napoleonic era but by the time of Roma’s birth her aristocratic Venetian family ruled Corfu for Britain.
+Corfu had briefly been in French hands during the Napoleonic era but by the time of Roma’s birth her aristocratic Venetian family ruled Corfu for Britain.
 Her mother was Contessa Orsola, née di Balsamo and her father Conte Giorgio-Candiano Roma was president of the Ionian Senate and known to Queen Victoria who appointed him poet laureate.

 George Ferguson Bowen was a protestant Irishman educated at Oxford and served briefly in the Navy.
 In 1854 he was made chief secretary to the government of the Ionian Islands, where he met Diamantina.
 They married in April 1856 and they stayed on Corfu until 1859.
 That year Queensland broke free from NSW and Bowen was called by his country to serve as first Governor.
-Lady Bowen headed to unfamiliar territory but was made immediately welcome by 4000 people on the docks of Brisbane waving British and Greek flags.
+Lady Bowen headed to unfamiliar territory but was made immediately welcome by 4000 people on the Brisbane docks waving British and Greek flags.

 Twenty-three more governors of Queensland followed Bowen before Wensley took over in July 2008.
-A distinguished diplomat, she was appointed after her predecessor Quentin Bryce became Governor-General of Australia.
+A distinguished diplomat, she was appointed after predecessor Quentin Bryce became Governor-General of Australia.
 Penelope Wensley was a country girl born in Toowoomba in 1946.
 She joined the Australian Foreign Service in 1968 – the only woman selected in an intake of 19.